 Ms Helen Burgess is the Executive General Manager, Corporate Relations and Governance.
-She is the Group General Counsel and Group Secretary and oversees all corporate relations, governance, company secretarial, legal, risk and corporate social responsibility matters.
+Her Corporate Relations remit spans across the areas of Advocacy and Media, Events and Community and Internal Communications.
+Her Governance responsibilities include Organisational Governance/Company Secretariat, Group Legal, Internal Audit, Risk Management, and Sustainability.
+Helen also oversees strategic alliances.
 Her background and experience is as a senior lawyer with expertise in corporate law and corporate governance.
 Her previous roles include Senior Associate at a major law firm, Company Secretary at the Federal Airports Corporation and as General Counsel and Company Secretary at Sydney Airports Corporation Limited.
-Ms Burgess has the following qualifications: BA, LLB (Hons), she is a Fellow of Chartered Secretaries Australia, the Chartered Institute of Secretaries and Administrators (UK) and a Fellow of the Australian Institute of Company Directors.
+Ms Burgess has the following qualifications: BA, LLB (Hons), she is a Fellow of Chartered Secretaries Australia, and a Fellow of the Australian Institute of Company Directors.